zzzprojects/docs/entityframework-dynamicfilters.net/pages/documentations/filters/enable-filter.md

 ## Description

-EnableFilter selectively enable the filter which is globally disabled.
+EnableFilter selectively enables the filter which is globally disabled.
 Enabling a globally disabled filter will apply only to that DbContext and it will not affect any other DbContext instances.

 ```csharp